What happens on the day of a facelift?

 Facelifts are surgical procedures and, as with any surgery, you can expect some downtime after your facelift.
 Throughout the course of your recovery, be sure to strictly follow your Seattle plastic surgeon’s recovery instructions.
 Schedule follow-up appointments if you believe anything may need to be looked at or discussed.
 While healing, be especially gentle with your face, hair and any incision areas.
-Incision marks will continue to fade over time and can be easily hidden beneath most hairstyles.
+Incision marks will continue to fade over time and easily hidden beneath most hairstyles.

 After the first month post-surgery, you should be able to return to all your normal activities.
-Though you may notice minor swelling, tingling and numbness for up to a year, these side effects should be unnoticeable to anybody but yourself.
+Though you may notice minor swelling, tingling and numbness for up to a year.
+These side effects should be unnoticeable to anybody but yourself.

 Keep in mind, these are just general time frames and what hypothetical patients may expect.
 Your recovery depends on the specifics of your body.